 Couples therapists and marriage counselors treat some of the same issues as other psychologists, such as depression and anxiety, substance abuse, and PTSD.
 But their work focuses on issues that are specific to their target group, the family.
 Some common issues that family counselors encounter are marital conflicts, adolescent behavior problems, domestic violence and issues related to infertility.

 Marriage and family therapists observe how people behave within the family, and identify relationship problems.
 They then come up with treatment plans so that each individual has his or her needs met and the family unit can work for the benefit and happiness of all.

 Learn which personality traits and professional therapy skills you’ll need to be a successful couples therapist or marriage counselor.

 You should have…

-Employment of marriage and family therapists is expected to grow 29 percent between 2012 and 2022.
-This is much higher than the 11 percent growth predicted for all professions combined.
+Employment of marriage and family therapists is expected to grow 14.9% through 2032.
+This is much higher than the job growth predicted for all professions combined.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.